 What’s your favorite personal blend that you’ve created?

 One of my favorite blends actually came from a customer.
 He took a small amount of shaved and ground dark chocolate and added it to a mid-grade bourbon.
 The taste wasn’t overpowering, but the hint of chocolate mixed with the bourbon made for a very refreshing after-dinner treat.

 Can the barrels be personalized?

-Yes, the barrels can be customized with a choice of brass or steel hoops, and our laser engraver can add groomsmen’s initials and the date of the wedding, anniversary dates, birthday wishes and other personal messages.
+Yes, the barrels can be customized making them a fantastic holiday or groomsman gift.
+Our laser engraver can add groomsmen’s initials and the date of the wedding, anniversary dates, birthday wishes and other personal messages.

 For more information and to purchase a Bluegrass Barrel for yourself or as a gift, head on over to The Man Registry’s mini bourbon barrel shopping page.

 What flavors would you add to your own bourbon blend?
 Are your groomsmen bourbon lovers?
 Would they appreciate this gift?
 Tell us your thoughts in the comments section below.